AlexChudnovsky19/Bird_Repel/README.md

 - **Edge Computing 🖥️:** Runs entirely on a Raspberry Pi, ensuring low latency and independence from external servers.
 - **Customizable Detection Parameters 🎛️:** Adjust sensitivity and detection thresholds to suit specific environments.
 - **Energy Efficient 🔋:** Optimized for low power consumption, making it ideal for continuous outdoor use.
+- **Hardware Integration 🔌:** Seamlessly integrates Raspberry Pi with relay modules and external devices like water guns.
+- **Voltage Management ⚡:** Ensures safe and effective voltage regulation for connected peripherals.

 ## 🧠 Training Process

 Training the YOLOv11 model involved several key steps to ensure high accuracy in bird detection:

 1. **Dataset Collection 📸:**
-   - Created a comprehensive bird datasets of the birds that harm the balcony.
+   - Created a comprehensive bird dataset by capturing thousands of images from various angles and lighting conditions using a Raspberry Pi camera.
    - Ensured diversity by including different bird species and backgrounds to enhance model robustness.

 2. **Data Annotation 📝:**
-   - Used annotation tool to mark bounding boxes around birds.
+   - Manually annotated images using [LabelImg](https://github.com/tzutalin/labelImg) to mark bounding boxes around birds.
    - Organized data into training and validation sets to monitor performance.

 3. **Model Training 🏋️‍♂️:**